Classic Motorcycle Build

 motorcycle engine removal Norton

-Small lengths of automotive radiator hose were slipped over each connecting rod to protect from nicks and scratches.
+Small lengths of automotive radiator hose were slipped over each connecting rod to protect them from nicks and scratches.

 Front Engine Mount